Nunie123/data_engineering_on_aws/02_data_warehousing.md

 For this query we need to:
 1. find the population of customers that have never purchased a product, and
-2. determin "how far along in the sales funnel" they got.
+2. determine "how far along in the sales funnel" they got.

 Finding customers who have never purchased a product is simply done using the source schema:
 ``` SQL